 Quality distance learning curriculum is a viable option, especially for our high school learners.

 Distance learning can be used as a component of learning for our youngest learners.
 Just think of how many children, as young as preschool, can sit and play on a cell phone or video game console for hours at a time.
-Our classroom model was the main model that the school system knew and our teachers were forced to take that model and push it into a distance-learning delivery mechanism and it's just not working efficiently.
+Our classroom model was the main model that the school system knew and our teachers were forced to take that model and push it into a distance-learning delivery mechanism and it did not work efficiently.

 I believe the items described above are a necessary because we are sailing into unknown territory with a pandemic and some models are predicting that this fall and winter could be a very dark time for our society.
 It is much easier to take a class that has been developed for distance learning and move it into a hybrid format or face-to-face format than it is to go the other way around.

-At FCC we've been doing distance learning for over two decades.
-With that said, last week the college opened up training sessions over the summer the help build competency in distance learning and in less than a week we've had 80 faculty sign up to do the 4-week training.
-The only people being compensated are the super users who are instructing it.
-Everybody else is doing their training without compensation.
+At FCC, we've been doing distance learning for over two decades.
+With that said, the college opened up training sessions over the summer to help build competency in distance learning more than 100 faculty members took the 4-week training.
+The only people compensated were the instructors.
+Everybody else did their training without compensation.
 Our online courses and instructors are certified through a process that guarantees a minimum level of quality.
 I regularly float between face-to-face, hybrid, and 100% online courses but have been gravitating towards face to face the last few years because they are actually easiest to teach.

-Distance learning simply takes more time to do well.
+Distance learning takes more time to do well.

 In sum, Kirwan concepts are great but we are in a crisis that is jeopardizing fundamental learning models.
 I know this first hand having witnessed my son go from enjoying school to not liking it to so much.
-There have been tears shed by him despite huge efforts put forth by his teachers.
-Teachers are doing their best with the structure they were given.
-I'd working to help ensure our structures evolve to enable our teachers to focus on learning.
+He shed many tears of frustration despite huge efforts put forth by his teachers.
+Teachers did their best with the structure they were given.
+I'd work to help ensure our structures evolve to enable our teachers to focus on learning.
 Let's give them the tools and resources they need to develop and provide quality fundamental learning opportunities that can effectively delivered in the safest and most efficient manner to ALL students first and foremost.